-Longtime Southern Indiana tradition, Harvest Homecoming, is back for 2021 and will be taking over downtown New Albany when the festival celebrates its 55th year with the theme "Old Fashioned Harvest."
+Longtime Southern Indiana tradition, Harvest Homecoming, is back for 2023 and will be taking over downtown New Albany when the festival celebrates its 55th year with the theme "Old Fashioned Harvest."

 From musical entertainment and eclectic food and craft booths to a parade, children’s activities and more, we’ve rounded up a handful of can’t-miss events for you to enjoy an authentic Harvest Homecoming experience.